On the structure of spectral and tiling subsets of cyclic groups: Introduction

 \begin{thm} Let $A\ssq\ZZ_N$ be a spectral set, where $N=p^mq^n$, with $p,q$ distinct primes.
 Then $A$ tiles $\ZZ_N$ if one of the following holds: \begin{enumerate} \item $p<q$ and $m\leq9$ or $n\leq6$. \item $p^{m-2}<q^4$. \end{enumerate} \end{thm}

 Fuglede's conjecture in $\ZZ_N$ when $N=p^mq^n$ seems within reach.
-It is the hope of the author that the methods developed here to ``raise'' the exponent, combined with the recent proof of Fuglede's conjecture in $\ZZ_{pqr}$ \cite{Shi19a} (recently extended to $\ZZ_{p^2qr}$ \cite{Som19}), which increases the number of primes dividing $N$, will provide the groundwork towards a more effective attack on the one dimensional Fuglede's conjecture\footnote{There is currently in preparation a paper of the author with Kiss, Somlai, and Vizer, which proves the conjecture in $\ZZ_{pqrs}$.}.
+It is the hope of the author that the methods developed here to ``raise'' the exponent, combined with the recent proofs of Fuglede's conjecture in the groups $\ZZ_{pqr}$ \cite{Shi19a}, $\ZZ_{p^2qr}$ \cite{Som19}, and $\ZZ_{pqrs}$ \cite{KMSV21}, where the number of primes dividing $N$ is increased, will provide the groundwork towards a more effective attack on the one dimensional Fuglede's conjecture.

 Regarding the Tiling$\Rar$Spectral direction, we will provide a proof in cyclic groups of order $p_1^np_2\dotsb p_k$; this direction was previously known for groups of order $p^mq^n$ \cite{Laba} (see also \cite{MK}), or of square-free order (proven in Terence Tao's blog\footnote{https://terrytao.wordpress.com/2011/11/19/some-notes-on-the-coven-meyerowitz-conjecture/} by \L{}aba and Meyerowitz; see also \cite{Shi19a}).
+Very recently, it was also proved for groups of order $(pqr)^2$ \cite{LL21a,LL21b}.

 \begin{thm} Let $N=p_1^np_2\dotsb p_k$, where $p_1,\dotsc,p_k$ are distinct primes.
 If $A\ssq\ZZ_N$ tiles, then $A$ is spectral. \end{thm}

 Even if Fuglede's conjecture is proven for $\ZZ_{p^mq^n}$, one should be cautious before conjecturing further that this might be true in all cyclic groups.
 For example, several strengthened versions of the Tiling$\Rar$Spectral directions, such as the conjectures of Sands \cite{Sands} and Tijdeman \cite{Tijdeman}, are known to hold when $N$ has the form $p^mq^n$, but they break down when $N$ has at least $3$ distinct prime factors, due to counterexamples given by Szabo \cite{Szabo}.
 Furthermore, the main tools used here, such as the structure of vanishing sums of $N$th roots of unity \cite{LL} and primitive subsets of $\ZZ_N$, are much stronger when $N$ has at most two distinct prime factors.